singaround/songbook/songs/rolling-down-the-river.md

   - song
 description: >-
   The OCL (Overseas Containers Limited) was a container shipping company.
-  TEU stands for Twenty-food Equivalent Unit and is a standard unit of cargo container capacity
+  TEU stands for Twenty-foot Equivalent Unit and is a standard unit of cargo container capacity
 date: 2019-03-07T08:05:12.000Z
 ---